Epidemiology is often converted into tables and graphs that are used to provide pictures of trends in disease, illness and disability.

 Mortality

-However, various death rates are on the decline, including those caused by: cardiovascular disease, car accidents, COPD, and cancers.
-Below is a graph depicting the changes in death rates from some of the leading causes of death in Australia.
+Various death rates are on the decline as Australians become more educated and health promotions have an impact.
+This includes those caused by: cardiovascular disease, car accidents, COPD, and cancers.
+The graph on the right depicts the changes in death rates from some of the leading causes of death in Australia.
+This graph is a little old, but everything here other than diabetes is on the decline.

-The death rate from road accidents amongst the 15-24 age bracket has also fallen.
-Various changes to our roads may have helped this, including the 3 year P-plate system and tougher laws on speeding.
-However, it should be noted that in this age bracket, males make up ¾ of the road deaths.
+The death rate from road accidents in the 15-24 age bracket has also fallen.
+Various changes to our roads may have helped this, including the 3-year P-plate system and tougher laws on speeding.
+However, it should be noted that in this age bracket, males make up ¾ of road deaths.
+You can also see on the graph to the left that many of the big reductions in road deaths occurred when seat belts were made mandatory in cars and as helmets and speed cameras were introduced.

 Deaths from Chronic Obstructive Pulmonary Disease (COPD) are also falling.
 This can be linked with the same trend found in cardiovascular disease, as one of the major causes of COPD is smoking.

-Finally mortality caused by cancers is on the decline.
-There are more people being diagnosed, often because of early detection methods such as breast screening and prostate examinations becoming more available and used more frequently.
-This leads to an increase in diagnosis, but also an increase in survival rates and a decrease in mortality, as seen below.
+Finally, mortality caused by cancers is on the decline.
+There are more people being diagnosed because early detection methods such as breast screening and prostate examinations have become more available and used more frequently.
+This leads to an increase in diagnosis, but also an increase in survival rates and a decrease in mortality, as seen in the graph on the left.

 Morbidity